quocanhnguyen402/personal-leetcode-solution/README.md

 ## personal-leetcode-solution
 Personal repo to store the solution to leetcode problems.
-This is done automatically by the leethub chrome extension https://github.com/QasimWani/LeetHub
+This is done automatically by the LeetHub chrome extension https://github.com/QasimWani/LeetHub